FIRST CARRIER SEWING TIPS

 The assembly process is broken down into sections.
 Feel free to give yourself a pat on the back when you make it through one and then be prepared to hear your baby waking up from nap time.
 I couldn’t help myself, but seriously, this is one of the most gratifying sewing projects ever in my opinion.
 It’s exciting to see things coming together.

 There are a few thick sections which may require some people to troubleshoot machine issues.
-Some of the common problems that pop up are skipped stitches, thread nesting [aka “thread barf”– not my term hah!], breaking thread, or machine jamming.
+Some of the common problems that pop up are skipped stitches, thread nesting [aka “thread barf”], breaking thread, or machine jamming.
 I wrote a post on thread nesting here.
 When sewing through the thicker parts, try increasing your upper thread tension and increasing your stitch length.
 Also, always make sure that the presser foot is DOWN.
 It’s easy for it to get bumped into the up position when sewing in thicker sections; though you may not notice until you end up with a wad of thread coming out from the underside of your project.
 Those few tips will make a huge difference.

 I probably say this too much but seriously, change out your needle for a new denim needle.
 Here is a great post by Superior Threads on the various needle types.
 If you notice that your machine seems to be hitting anything or stopping– change needles immediately to avoid damage.
+Don’t try to cheat and use whatever needle that’s been in your machine for the last, um, 30 projects.

 That sums up my advice as you begin your first carrier.
 Feel free to ask questions in the exclusive groups along the way if you get stuck or you can always email me too (email@example.com).
 Happy sewing!